 The online virtual tour provides students with a photo-realistic image of campus showcasing departments, athletic facilities, on-campus housing, places of interest, and academic buildings.

-"Until they see the aerial view of campus, most students don’t realize how large our campus is, and how many buildings and facilities UNC Charlotte has," says Lisa Meckley, assistant director of admissions.
+"Until they see the aerial view of campus, most students don’t realize how large our campus is, and how many buildings and facilities UNC Charlotte has," says Lisa Meckley, division communications manager for enrollment management.
 "With the virtual tour, it’s easy to preview the campus and see how much we have to offer."

 Alumni have also enjoyed seeing how their campus has changed over the years.
 Those who haven’t had a chance to return to campus are amazed when they see how much the campus has grown since they were students.